brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-27-wheres-your-mobile-data-going.md

----
-layout: post
-title: Where's your Mobile Data Going?
+# Where's your Mobile Data Going?
----

 In today's fast moving world one needs to be connected all the time, the most common tool is the mobile phone.
 Some people use a mobile phone with a monthly limit whereas some are not even aware of it.